All Walt Disney World Height Requirements for Rides and Attractions

 • Ketchakiddee Creek – 48 inches or shorter

 Height requirements are in place for guest safety, and guests shouldn’t try to “boost” their child’s height in order to ride.
-Children who do not meet the height requirements may not be able to safely fit within the ride’s seat or safety restrains.
+Children who do not meet the height requirements may not be able to safely fit within the ride’s seat or safety restraints.

 This page contains affiliate links.
 We may earn a commission if you make a purchase.
 Thanks for the support!